 Step 3.
 Specify Storage Account Settings

-At the Account step of the wizard, specify settings for an account which will be used to connect to Azure Blob storage:
+At the Account step of the wizard, specify settings for an account which will be used to connect to the standard backup repository:

-- From the Credentials drop-down list, select credentials of a Microsoft Azure storage account whose type is supported and that has permissions to access the Blob storage resources.
-For more information on permissions, see the Required Permissions section.
+- From the Credentials drop-down list, select credentials of a Microsoft Azure storage account whose type is supported and where the target blob container resides or will reside.
+This account will be used to access the backup repository.

 If you have not added credentials beforehand, click the Manage cloud accounts link or the Add button to add the necessary credentials.
 For more information on adding credentials, see the Microsoft Azure Storage Accounts section in the Veeam Backup & Replication User Guide.

 - From the Gateway server drop-down list, select a gateway server that will be used to access Blob storage.